AbbyKloss/BeeBot/README.md

   - [discord-pretty-help](https://github.com/stroupbslayen/discord-pretty-help) (i'd rather build my own, this won't stay too long)

 ## Recent Edits
+(11/28/2021) (v0.3.3)
+- added r34, gelbooru, danbooru commands

 (9/14/2021) (v0.3.1)
 - made the optouts not make new database entries.
 They also delete empty ones (i.e. Auto/FGOBool == 0)
-- made every ctx.author.name into ctx.author.display_name. now everyone has a nickname in the eyes of AbBot
+- made every ctx.author.name into ctx.author.display_name. now everyone has a nickname in the eyes of BeeBot
 - added an echo command in Owner, will later use it to test channel things, probably
 - toyed with a prefixless change prefix command. didn't work, look at it more later

 (9/9/2021) (v0.3.0) (yes im saying it's major enough for a new number)
 - moved from dumb text files to a sqlite3 database
 - made it possible to change bot prefix per guild
-- added database things that happen when AbBot leaves/joins a guild
+- added database things that happen when BeeBot leaves/joins a guild
 - database opens and closes once each function call
 - fun fact: sqlite3 is included in most linux distros and every python install (to my knowledge)